dvy246/youtube-chatbot/README.md

 ### Prerequisites
 - Python 3.10+
-- Google AI Studio API key with access to Gemini models
+- Mistral Ai is used so get ur api key

 ### Setup
 1. Create and activate a virtualenv (optional but recommended).